mjsong32/lshcode/README.md

    **varargs**

-   - `k`: returns $k$ nearest neighbors (BAD NOTATION, different from k used in LSH hash table).
+   - `k`: returns k​ nearest neighbors (BAD NOTATION, different from k used in LSH hash table).
    - `sel`: selects closest neighbors if set to "best".
 Otherwise, selects random neighbors. random neighbors makes query time faster, but the quality of retrieval can be pretty bad.
-   - `r`: distance cutoff threshold. will not return any neighbors exceeding distance $r$ (even for random selection).
+   - `r`: distance cutoff threshold. will not return any neighbors exceeding distance r (even for random selection).

 3. `[mi,ma,me]=lshstats(T, B, xref, xtst, minNN)`